livemusiclocator/lml_rb/README.md

 ## Heroku Stuff

 ```
+# how I made the Heroku deployment

 brew tap heroku/brew && brew install heroku
 heroku login

-# to use Heroku CLI you need a verified account == enter your credit card in your personal account
+# to use Heroku CLI you need a verified account == enter your credit card in your personal account (I think)

 heroku create live-music-locator -t glassbeams
+heroku stack:set container

 ```